 Diagnosed Aspergers 10 years ago at 45.
 Web developer, graphic designer, all ’round nerd.

 Dallyce is a Texas native who recently graduated from the University of North Texas.
 Her main focuses are philosophy, women’s and gender studies, political science, and sociology.

 David is an autistic adult living in the UK.
-He is an administrator and editor at NeuroClastic, and he is in recovery from drug and alcohol addiction (now sober) and has experienced several complex mental health conditions.
+He is an Chief Operating Officer at NeuroClastic, and he is in recovery from drug and alcohol addiction (now sober) and has experienced several complex mental health conditions.
 His special interests are autism, addiction, mental health and all the places where those things intersect.
 He is also the author of Emergent Divergence on Wordpress and Facebook.